DinaTaklit/Frontend-Boilerplate/README.md

-# Full Stack Engineer Assessment - Sila Insights, Frontend Application
+# Frontend Boilerplate

-This is the frontend application of Full Stack Engineer Assessment - Sila Insights.
+This is the frontend Boilerplate.

 ## Table of Contents